-Crime incidents are high in the night than in the day.
+Crime incidents are high at the night than during the day.
 Especially if you are female, no way to roam at midnight in a dark street alone.

 15. SAY NOT TO TEMPTATIONS

-Temptations can be of food. if your stomach is sick and you cannot resist your temptation to take hot spicy oily food than you are responsible for your own sufferings.
+Temptations can be of food. if your stomach is sick and you cannot resist your temptation to take hot spicy oily food then you are responsible for your own sufferings.

 Say not to Temptations which is not safe for you.